ShaffySwitcher/RhythmHeavenSilver/README.md

 * Thanks to you for playing the game and using the patch!
 * You can join the Rhythm Tengoku Modding Server for updates or giving me recommendation. (https://discord.gg/EwcWhVF)
 ### Compile
 Everything is in the wiki.
+(Don't forget to remove the Read-Only, otherwise it won't compile)